Menu

 • Graduate Diplomas/Certificate

-• ANU, UQ, UWA, Deakin, UNDS/UNDF, UOW, and Macquarie may use in GPA calculation - Check the specific details under each University in the GEMSAS Guide for further details.
+• UQ, UWA, Deakin, UNDS/UNDF, UOW, and Macquarie may use in GPA calculation - Check the specific details under each University in the GEMSAS Guide for further details.

 • Masters by Research